dvdwasibi/snack/README.md

    ```sh
    npm start
    ```
+3. Set the `SUPABASE_URL` and `SUPABASE_KEY` environment variables before running the server.
+These are available from your Supabase project's settings.
-3. Open `http://localhost:3000` in your browser to view the app.
+4. Open `http://localhost:3000` in your browser to view the app.